INN/docs/staffing/onboarding/os-x-setup.md

 There are two basic ways of setting up a local server environment for development and testing.

-If you're not a developer, the easiest method is to work on our projects is to use [MAMP](https://www.mamp.info).
+If you're not a developer, the easiest method to work on our projects is to use [MAMP](https://www.mamp.info).
 MAMP is an application that uses your existing operating system to build a server environment on your computer.

 - [MAMP Setup Instructions](/staffing/onboarding/mamp-setup.md)